-If you have the same love for Italian food, but value quieter afternoons in sleepy fishing villages, then areas such as Portovenere, Cinque Terre may be more suited to you.
+If you have the same love for Italian food, but value quieter afternoons in sleepy fishing villages, then cruises that stop at places like Lipari, Portovenere, Cinque Terre may be more suited to you.

-How long of a cruise would you like?
+How long of a Mediterranean cruise would you like?

 Once you have your dream destination, or destinations, in mind, the next stage is to decide how many days you’d like to be on your cruise.
 This may seem a trivial thing to consider, as it surely has little impact on the experience itself.
 But there are a few things to bear in mind when it comes to deciding how long you’d like to be on a cruise.